AlexandriaILS/Alexandria/docs/contributing_code/environment_setup.md

 exec $SHELL
 ```

-Verify that `poetry` can be found by asking for its version:
+Verify that Poetry can be found by asking for its version:

 ```shell
 poetry --version